WGW101/locobot_minimal/README.md

 # Minimal ROS packages for locobot.

 ## locobot_bringup
-- launch and config files to bring locobot up with minimal dependancies
+- launch and config files to bring locobot up with minimal dependencies

 ## locobot_with_lds_description
 - Updated robot description file to include a laser distance sensor